Aga Khan Foundation Canada, Fellowship in International Microfinance and Microenterprise

 Industry Canada, Technical Work Experience Program (TWEP)

 TWEP hires students and recent graduates from college/university information technology programs.
-TWEP offers paid, practical, first job experience in Computers for Schools (CFS) repair centres throughout Canada for a minimum of 13 weeks, with the possibility of an additional 13-week extension.
+TWEP offers paid, practical, first job experience in Computers for Schools (CFS) repair centres throughout Canada for a maximum of 52 weeks.
 CFS is a federal government-led program that collects, repairs and refurbishes donated surplus computers and distributes them to schools, public libraries and not-for-profit learning organizations throughout Canada.

 Computers for Schools Program